When “Your Quiet” Becomes Their Weakness

 Making It Practical

 Keep your responses short.
-One or two words.
-"Sure."
+Just a handful of words (which is a challenge for me.
+I'm a very loquacious chick by nature).
+Say things like, "Sure."
 "OK."
 "That's one way to look at it."
 Nothing that invites further engagement.

 Use the "broken record method if needed."
-They push for a reaction.
+When they keep pushing for a reaction.
 You repeat the same thing.
 "I understand."
 That's it.
 No matter what they say, you come back to the same neutral phrase.

 Remove the emotional charge from your tone.
 This is key.
 It's not just what you say, it's how you say it.
 Flat vocal tone.
 Neutral expression.
 You're a gray rock.
 Rocks don't have much facial expression either.